 - ¼ cup eggnog

 Making the crust

 - Wrap your springform tightly all the way up the outsides in foil.
 Make sure and use the large foil so it will wrap fully in one piece.

 - In a food processor, finely crush the graham crackers.

 - Toast in a saute pan and finely crush walnuts.

-- In a large bowl, mix graham crumbs, sugar, and crushed walnuts.
+- In a large bowl, mix graham crumbs, the 2 tablespoons of sugar, and crushed walnuts.